annegautham/annegautham.github.io/src/content/blog/sine-sweep-deconvolution.md

 In many systems, we provide an excitation that resembles an impulse (such as striking a [baseball bat](/posts/bat-vibration) with a hammer).
 However, exciting the finger with a sharp impulse is not very practical, since it can be noisy, painful, and provide low SNR.

 Instead, a common technique is to use a sine sweep method (linear or exponential), originally developed for acoustics, to obtain clean and artifact-free impulse responses.
 These sweeps spread energy over time, then mathematically repack it into an IR - while allowing for clean seperation of nonlinear distortion (harmonics) from the linear response.
+This information is adapted from this <a href="https://scispace.com/pdf/advancements-in-impulse-response-measurements-by-sine-sweeps-176h77bxug.pdf" target = "_blank">paper</a>.

 ## System Models and Signals